Save on Computers and Electronics with $6 Shipping Sitewide or Free Shipping for Amazon Prime Members

 How Can You Get The Best Deals?

 Most items sold on Woot are heavily discounted, so you already get big savings by shopping there.
 This also holds true for the other spin-off sites.
 At times, Woot will hold what is known as a Woot-off.
 It’s when the site sells multiple items one at a time.
 When one item sells out, another will take its place without the usual 24-hour waiting time.
 Big savings can be had during Woot-offs, so watch out for those.
-Another thing Woot sometimes does is sell “Random Crap.”
+Another thing Woot sometimes does is selling “Random Crap.”
 Woot offers mystery items for sale at a relatively low price.
 It’s a blind buy so you won’t know what you’ll get.
 Maybe you’ll get something that’s worth the price you paid.
 Maybe you won’t.
 Or maybe you’ll get something really expensive.
 You never know with “Random Crap.”
 The choice is up to you if you want to buy into it or not.

 Social Media and Contact Info

 Woot has a Facebook and a Twitter account.
 If you are a regular Woot customer, you’ll want to follow the company on social media.
 That’s where Woot posts its deals and announces contests.
 These sites are also where the company posts articles and pictures that may interest its customers.
 Woot maintains a blog and a community forum for its customers.
-If you wish to write the company, all its contact detail can be found on the write us page.
+If you wish to write the company, all its contact detail can be found on the contact page.
 If you have questions or inquiries, then the support page is where you need to go.